2023 Most Popular Information Technology Master's Degree Schools in Texas

 Full Information Technology at Dallas Baptist University Report

-Southern Methodist University did quite well in this year’s ranking of the most popular places for information technology students to get a master’s degree.
-It came in at #8 on the list.
-SMU is a large private not-for-profit school located in the suburb of Dallas.
+With a ranking of #8, Southern Methodist University did quite well on this year’s most popular schools for information technology students working on their master’s degree.
+SMU is a fairly large private not-for-profit school located in the large suburb of Dallas.

 About 40% of the students majoring in IT at the school are women while 60% are male.